Simunye

 Simunye is a sugar mill town on the lowveld in eastern Eswatini.
 Almost all of the residents of the town work for the Royal Eswatini Sugar Corporation's sugar mill located nearby.

+Location

 The town is located about 30 km south of the border crossing to South Africa (the border crossing is known as Bordergate on the Eswatini side and Mananga on the South African side) and about 20 km from the border crossing to Mozambique (known as Lomahashaon the Eswatini side and Namaacha on the Mozambique side).

+Geography

 It lies slightly west of the Lubombo Mountains, about 55 km north-east of Siteki.
 The town is geographically only about 22 km north-west of Mhlumeni on the eastern border, but because of the mountain range it is probably faster 100 km by road detouring southwards through Siteki.

 Sport

 The town is home to the Royal Leopards F.C.
 RSSC United FC is a football club that was the result of the merger between Mhlume United and Simunye FC.